rmunn/commandline-wiki-clone/Home.md

 # Overview
 The package has no dependencies.
 The standard `CommandLineParser` package does not include references/dependencies for FSharp.
 Users that want support for F# should target the `CommandLineParser.FSharp` package.

+- [[Generating Help and Usage information]] The library by default will automatically generate help and usage information for you.
+- [[Unparsing]] You can transform back a parsed instance or a freshly created one into a string with command line arguments.

 # Getting Started
 The Parser is activated from the `Parser` class, defined in the `CommandLine` namespace.
 I suggest that you use the pre-configured `Default` singleton, and only construct your own instance when really required.